 There are a lot of tricks you can teach your dog, but this is a great starting point!
 Touch targeting is exactly what it sounds like- it teaches your dog to touch their nose to something on demand.
 That might not sound very useful, but think about all the possibilities!
-For one, it can really help with training future tricks as they become used to touching a specific spot.
-This training can also be quite useful to distract your dog from other undesirable behaviors, without scolding or yelling!
-(You can also use it to encourage good or new behaviors!)
+It can help with training future tricks as they become used to touching a specific spot.
+This training can also be quite helpful to distract your dog from other undesirable behaviors without scolding or yelling!
+(You can also use it to encourage excellent or new behaviors!)

 Start with Hand Targeting

 Teaching this trick is super easy!
 All you need is your hand and some treats.
 (Oh yeah, and your canine best friend, of course!)
 It’s easiest to start with your hand.

 - Hold one hand open and close to your dog’s nose.

 - Hold the treat in your other hand and say “Touch”